Payment schedule and accounts for full management service

 Fees for general circumstances

-- Withdrawal: if The Landlord withdraws instructions within two months prior to The Agent introducing the first tenant.
+- Withdrawal: £275 if The Landlord withdraws instructions within two months and prior to The Agent introducing the first tenant.
 If the Landlord withdraws during a tenancy without giving three months notice a fee of one calendar month’s rent is payable

-- Non-email: if The Agent cannot communicate with The Landlord or other payees by e-mail or the Landlord requests printed and posted statements there is a fee of £10 per month per month per Landlord and representative
+- Non-email: if The Agent cannot communicate with The Landlord or other payees by e-mail or the Landlord requests printed and posted statements there is a fee of £11 per month per Landlord or payee or any other representative

-- Terminating tenancy: if an ongoing tenancy is brought to an end at The Landlord’s request, for serving a straightforward notice and covering letter the fee is £75.
+- Terminating tenancy: if an ongoing tenancy is brought to an end at The Landlord’s request, for preparing and serving a straightforward notice and covering letter the fee is £85.